wrenoud/nos-fpm/markdown/chapter_5.md

 in Pydro according to “mode” and “type”.
 Line mode includes “Interferometric”, “Multibeam”, “Shoreline”, “SideScanSonar”, “SingleBeam”, and “UnclassifiedMode”; multiple modes can be selected per line (not to include “UnclassifiedMode”).
 Line type includes “Crossline”, “Development”, “Mainscheme”, “Other”, and “UnclassifiedType”; only one type can be selected per line.
-Pydro line classification is accessible in the Data -> Stats -> “PVDL / In Bathy Info” and “Survey Line Info” dialogs.
-Any HIPS/SIPS survey lines can be brought into Pydro via Data -> Insert -> “HIPS/SIPS Survey Lines”, without the added expense of inserting any associated feature or bathymetry data into the PSS.
+Pydro line classification is accessible in the Data -&gt;
+Stats -&gt; “PVDL / In Bathy Info” and “Survey Line Info” dialogs.
+Any HIPS/SIPS survey lines can be brought into Pydro via Data -&gt; Insert -&gt; “HIPS/SIPS Survey Lines”, without the added expense of inserting any associated feature or bathymetry data into the PSS.
 Survey line data read in this way does include the survey track and swath-bathymetry coverage limits (if any), and can therefore be used in Pydro to compute linear nautical miles